JereKuusela/valheim-dev/publish/README.md

 - v1.39
   - Adds a new setting `No item usage with god mode` (default true).
+  - Adds a new command `calm` to calm nearby aggravated creatures.
+  - Adds a new command `repair` to repair nearby damaged structures.
+  - Fixes `say` and `s` commands to work as the server (for Cron Jobs mod).
   - Fixes `No eitr usage with god mode` not working without any eitr.

 - v1.38